 The Pealers are students who work throughout the year to learn the change ringing of the bells in the steeple of the Church of the Holy Spirit.
 The bells are played for all college ceremonies.

-First Year Sing & Senior Sing
+New Student Sing & Senior Sing

 Singing is a deeply rooted tradition at Kenyon, as evidenced by the multiple singing groups that have existed for many years.
 For generations, the first and last "sings" of a student's career at Kenyon have remained the most treasured.
 Read the lyrics to Kenyon's four traditional songs.